palomaflsette/gademo-docs/source/fundamentals/how_gademo_implements_genetic_algorithms.rst

 ******************************************
-How GAdemo Implements Genetic Algorithms?
+How GADemo Implements Genetic Algorithms?
 ******************************************